Arizona woman sent 159K texts to man she met on dating site

 - Rep. Rashida Tlaib profanely promises to impeach Trump, and she's not sorry

+In April 2018, Ades was arrested for trespassing inside his home while he was out of the country.

 Ades has pleaded not guilty to charges of stalking and criminal trespassing.
-Her trial is scheduled to begin next month.
+Her trial was scheduled to begin Feb.
+5.

 Information from: The Arizona Republic, http://www.azcentral.com